HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Preliminaries

-\subsection{SU(2) Equivariant Gates}
+\subsection{SU(2) equivariant gates}

 Single-qubit gates are naturally represented as elements of SU(2), which is a double cover of SO(3).
 This fundamental relationship allows quantum circuits to be rotation-equivariant in 3D space through the covering map $\SU(2) \rightarrow \mathrm{SO}(3)$, enabling direct processing of geometric data while preserving rotational symmetries.
-A crucial observation is that symmetric group elements commute with $\SU(2)$ transformations.
-Formally, a symmetric group element $\sigma \in \Sym_n$ transforms a computational basis state $\ket{i_1,i_2,\cdots,i_n}$ to
+As discussed above, symmetric group actions commute with $\SU(2)$ transformations.
+This commutation property makes permutations inherently $\SU(2)$-equivariant, providing a foundation for constructing more general equivariant operations.